Bittu5134/GeoShuffle/README.md

 ### What is GeoShuffle?

-GeoShuffle is a premium geography sliding puzzle game.
-Players solve scrambled satellite photos of landmarks and geography locations around the globe, racing against the clock and their moves counter.
+GeoShuffle is a geography sliding puzzle game.
+Players solve scrambled satellite images of landmarks and geography locations around the globe, racing against the clock and their moves counter.

 ### Features

-- **🧩 Sliding Puzzle Mechanics**: Advanced multi-tile sliding animations using GSAP & Flip.
-- **⚔️ Real-Time P2P Multiplayer**: Challenge friends or match with random players globally using PeerJS and PeerBasket.
+- **P2P Multiplayer**: Challenge friends or match with random players globally (using PeerJS and [PeerBasket](https://peerbasket.bittu.dev)).
-- **🌍 Global & Local Leaderboards**: Compete for top ranks in Supabase-backed leaderboards.
+- **Leaderboards**: Compete for top ranks in global leaderboards.
-- **📸 Shareable Scorecards**: Instantly generate beautiful canvas scorecards to download or share.
+- **Shareable Scorecards**: Instantly generate scorecards to download or share.
-- **🎨 Modern Neobrutalist Design**: Premium layout styled with HSL custom themes and responsive glassmorphism.

 ### Tech Stack